 In 2012 Spirit made a strategically focused restructure by acquiring ISP Voxcom and began to evolve the business to its current operating model which is marketing Superfast Internet access and telephony services, by utilising the infrastructure of key carriers and cloud service providers.
-Voxcom provides Spirit with its ISP architecture, in the form of a Layer 2 network.20 This has allowed Spirit to improve its gross margin, work more strategically with suppliers and provide scale that has enabled a further acquisition of 'My Telecom', which is currently being migrated onto the Voxcom/Spirit network.
+Voxcom provides Spirit with its ISP architecture, in the form of a Layer 2 network.
+This has allowed Spirit to improve its gross margin, work more strategically with suppliers and provide scale that has enabled a further acquisition of 'My Telecom', which is currently being migrated onto the Voxcom/Spirit network.
 Once the migration is complete the network is likely to be upgraded using part of the funds from this Prospectus.
+Spirit has advised the Company that the migration of the My Telecom network is already being undertaken by Spirit and is funded from its own funds and revenues.
+Upgrading the network after it is migrated would be part of the core network and building network expansion and upgrades (CAPEX) provided for in the proposed use of funds in Section 8.4.

 In addition to its Superfast Internet products, Spirit is able to offer a suite of cloud based products to its growing list of commercial and residential customers.
 Spirit shall apply for a carrier licence which shall provide advantages such as facilities access powers.
+Spirit has advised the Company that it has resolved to obtain a telecommunication carrier licence and intends to proceed with an application for the licence.
+The application will be lodged with the Australian Communication and Media Authority prior to 19 May.
+The application is a relatively straight forward procedure requiring Spirit to complete a standard form application, pay an application fee of less than \$3,000 and provide details of its network.
+The Authority is expected to notify Spirit of its decision within 28 days.
 This would not be a material cost and is not considered to be a material change in business direction.